sergi10/ppbl-couse-2/project-303/Course Material/Module Topics.md

 - What are the related functions such as `unstableMakeIsData`
 - What those function do actually
 - How to convert datum and redeemer for off-chain usage
-- What should be inside to datum or redeemer
+- What should be inside datum or redeemer
 - CardanoScan

 ## Plutus Smart Contract Logic

 - How to use datum, redeemer and contract parameters inside Plutus validator
-- Definition section, condition Section, function section, compilation section
+- Definition section, condition section, function section, compilation section
-- Template haskell and `{-# INLINABLE #-}`
+- Template Haskell and `{-# INLINABLE #-}`
+- Script context and its usage
-- Plutus functions
+- PlutusTx functions
 - Refactoring smart contract
 - Hack the logic